 Students develop competencies in content knowledge and skills to address critical health issues facing children and youth.
 Application of strategies to promote healthy behaviors and well-being in schools are explored.

-Prerequisite: 24 credit hours or consent of department chair.

 Offered: Fall, Spring.

 HPE 201 - Prevention and Care of Athletic Injuries (3)